Here Are the 5 Best Neighborhoods in Portland, Oregon

 Are Some of the Best Schools Close to Arlington Heights?

 Around 20 private and public schools can be found in and around Arlington Heights, which is excellent news for those who are relocating with children.
+Furthermore, this is an excellent place for those that are moving in together with their partners and planning on having kids soon.
 When it comes to elementary schools, those that are well-known for their performance are Chapman and Ainsworth Elementary school.
 In the category of high schools, most parents prefer Lincoln High and East-West Sylvan.

 Around 40% of residents have at least a master’s degree or higher education, according to Niche, a webpage that focuses on small groups of people and communities across the United States.